addendum1/addendum1.github.io/index.md

 ### STEP 1: Setup the Database

-Create a Microsoft SQL Database by executing this script:
+Create a Microsoft SQL Database for this application by executing a script like this:

 ```
 GO